+Air fryers are the perfect way to cook potatoes.
 Air fryer French fries are crispy on the outside, tender on the inside, and perfect for dipping into your favorite sauce, whether that's plain ketchup or a fancy aioli.
 Because there’s no deep-frying and very little oil needed to create these crispy fries, you’ll have all of the delicious flavor and texture without all the extra calories.
 Enjoy a basket of these alongside a turkey or veggie burger for a guilt-free take on one of your favorite meals.

 Serve them for a weekend barbecue or for a weeknight dinner.
 You can make them in batches and keep them warm in a 200 F oven until you are ready to serve.
 Whether you are looking to cut back on calories or just want an easy way to make French fries, you’ll love them!